Karkanius/NabaoHomeAutomation/README.md

 # NabaoHomeAutomation

-Home Automation project developed as complementary work besides the degree of Computer and Telematics Engineering from Aveiro's University.
+Home Automation project developed as complementary work besides the degree of Computer and Telematics Engineering from University of Aveiro.

 ### Modules